 This is important to understand what works for your website SEO, as well as actionable data on what to avoid so you can quickly recover your lost rankings.

 A site’s bounce rate is important because it lets you in on the user experience and the engagement with the webpage’s content.

 A high bounce rate might indicate some technical SEO issues, such as your page load time is too slow.
 There are many problems leading to this, and there are several things you can do to reoptimize your content in order to lower the bounce rate.

 Reoptimize old content to get an optimal bounce rate of 26% to 40% range.

-If done right will bring you many benefits.
-Instead of writing from scratch, reoptimize the old blog posts and give them the boost that is needed.
+If done right, content optimization will bring you many benefits.
+Instead of writing from scratch, reoptimize the old content or blog posts and give them the boost that is needed.

 Using these 5 strategic approaches to content optimization will definitely help you to increase organic traffic, improve your rankings and also boost conversions.